Conus queenslandis

-Conus queenslandis is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+Conus queenslandis is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their relatives.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Taxonomic relation

 Conus queenslandis was originally named as a subspecies of Conus tribblei Walls, 1977 but has been recognized as a valid species, alternative representation in the subgenus Splinoconus..

 Description

 The size of the shell varies between 60 mm and 110 mm.